Equipment available to rent:

 A $400 deposit is required for all rentals.

-No-Till Drill Seeder ($40/day fee): The no-till drill seeder is an excellent cultivation and conservation tool.
+No-Till Drill Seeder ($50/day fee): The no-till drill seeder is an excellent cultivation and conservation tool.
 It can plant seeds at a relatively even distribution throughout a field without much soil disturbance.
 A cultivator furrows the soil enough to place seed, and a set of wheels follows to close the furrow.
 No-till seeding can reduce the loss of seed to predation and germination failure, increasing yields.
 It also reduces erosion and maintains soil structure essential for maximizing water holding capacity.
-Our no-till drill seeder requires a 40 to 50hp tractor to pull, and must be transported overland behind a truck utilizing a pin hitch.
+Our no-till drill seeder requires a 40 to 50hp tractor to pull (NO EXCEPTIONS), and must be transported overland behind a truck utilizing a pin hitch.
 Contact JSWCD for more information on transportation and use of the no-till drill seeder.
+It will get stuck if you do not have the proper horsepower - If you have a smaller tractor, then you will need to use the Dew Drop Seeder below.

 FLEX MODEL: FLXII 88